Travel.State.Gov >

 For change of status requests for the G visa category for the UN community:

-Step 1: Submit the following required documents for you and all of your immediate family members to the United Nations Protocol and Liaison Services (for prospective employees of permanent missions and observer offices) or the United Nations Transportation Office (for prospective G-4 employees):
+Submit the following required documents for you and all of your immediate family members to the United States Mission to the United Nations, Attn: USUN Visa Unit (for prospective employees of permanent missions and observer offices) or the United Nations Transportation Office (for prospective G-4 employees):

 Required Documentation

-The Diplomatic Liaison Division and the U.S. Mission to the UN coordinate with USCIS on processing change of status requests.
-If USCIS approves a change of status, the Diplomatic Liaison Division or U.S. Mission to the UN will issue your visa reflecting the change of status.
+The Diplomatic Liaison Division and the U.S. Mission to the UN sends change of status applications to USCIS for approval.
+If USCIS approves the change of status, the Diplomatic Liaison Division or U.S. Mission to the UN will issue your visa reflecting the new status.
+Processing times for change of status requests may be up to eight weeks.

 For questions about change of status, the foreign mission, international organization, or NATO Headquarters may contact the Diplomatic Liaison Division or the U.S. Mission to the UN.
 See Further Questions for contact information.

-If you are in the United States in A, G, or NATO visa status and you are leaving your assignment but remaining in the United States in another visa status, you must take the following steps:
+If you are in the United States in A, G, or NATO visa status and you are leaving your assignment but you and/or your immediate family members wish to remain in the United States in another visa status you must take the following steps:

 Step 2: For you and/or your immediate family members to remain in the United States in another nonimmigrant visa status: